FaraneJalaliFarahani/Social-Group-Mentions/README.md

-# Social-Group-Constructions
+# Social-Group-Mentions
-This project aims to identify mentions of "Social Group Constructions" in social media texts
+This project aims to identify Social Group Mentions in social media texts.